jindun619/ZhenhuaToday-V3/README.md

 ---

-### 振华 TODAY version.3 is coming soon with completely remodeled design!
+### 振华 TODAY version.3 is coming soon with a completely remodeled design!

 [Bootstrap 4](https://getbootstrap.com/) will be included to my project!